 As the agriculture industry changes, Amy is prepared to bring new and exciting things to the farm!
 “People seem to want more of an event now, they want to go to the farm or farmers market with their family and make a day out of it.”
 Recently, Howard Family Farms has added a corn maze, a “cow train,” and pumpkin painting.

 Through daily customer interaction, Amy strives to bridge the gap between the farmer and the consumer.
-Amy was quick to mention that, “People want to know where their food comes from and how it is raised.
+Amy was quick to mention, “People want to know where their food comes from and how it is raised.
 Consumers don’t always understand the differences and similarities between conventional and organic.”
 Since Amy is normally the first person that people see at either the farm or the farmers market, she does her best to answer questions and provide information.
 She admits that it can be difficult at times because people want to see the farmer, but tries to overcome this by explaining that she is the farmer too.

 When asked what her advice would be to young women looking to pursue a career in agriculture, Amy responded, “GO FOR IT!
 Our fourteen-year-old daughter says she wants to farm when she graduates high school.
 She grows the flowers for the operation from starting them in the greenhouse, planting them in the ground, and cutting and selling them.”
 The family could not be more proud of their daughter’s passion for agriculture.